General (scope, grounds for accelerated procedures, time limits)

 Appeal

-Moreover, lawsuits against negative decisions in the accelerated procedures do not have suspensive effect.[5]
-The applicant can apply for suspensive effect, which the Court has to decide on within 8 days from the receipt.
-However, lawsuits against decisions in cases where the applicant has already resided for a longer period of time in the Republic of Croatia and for no justifiable reason failed to express his or her intention to apply for international protection earlier never have suspensive effect i.e. there is no possibility to request suspensive effect.[6]
+Moreover, lawsuits against negative decisions in the accelerated procedures do not have suspensive effect.[8]
+The applicant can apply for suspensive effect.
+The Ministry of Interior shall deliver the case file, no later than 8 days from the day of receipt of the decision by which the Administrative Court requests the case file in order to decide on the request for suspensive effect and the Court has to decide on it within eight days from the receipt of case file.
+However, lawsuits against decisions in cases where the applicant has already resided for a longer period of time in the Republic of Croatia and for no justifiable reason failed to express his or her intention to apply for international protection earlier never have suspensive effect, i.e., there is no possibility to request suspensive effect.[9]

 Legal assistance